benchristelcom/benchristelcom.github.io/src/posts/tech-defaanged/index.md

 The insight itself has two parts to it.
 The first part is not something that fits into words all that well.
 The best I can do is to say: **computers are just not that important**.

-(Side note: Throughout this post, I use "computers" as a shorthand for "personal desktops, laptops, tablets, and phones."
-I've never owned a smartphone, so most of my experience is with the first two form factors, but I hope you can see that there are all roughly equivalent devices.
-I'm explicitly _not_ talking about computers used for business, financial, or scientific applications.)

 <!--
 Having experienced a relatively-offline life — and enjoyed it — I can no longer say with full-throated confidence that creating software for personal computers is a pursuit that's worth my free time.
 I just can't believe in it anymore.